 Full suspension mountain bikes have more limited options when it comes to baskets, as the attachments need to allow for the full operation of both the front and rear suspension.

-You’ll find some rear racks that are specially designed for rear suspension bikes, which can let you mount a basket once the rack is securely installed.
+You’ll find some rear bike cargo racks that are specially designed for rear suspension bikes, which can let you mount a basket once the rack is securely installed.
 These types of racks can often be mounted on either the front or the back, usually attaching to the front fork or the rear seat stay.

 Or you have the option of using the front baskets that can be used by front suspension bikes, for example, handlebar-mounted baskets.